facebook/create-react-app/CONTRIBUTING.md

 We prefer to add interactivity to the command line interface rather than add configuration flags.
 For example, `npm start` will attempt to run with port `3000` by default, but it may be busy.
 Many other tools just fail in this case and ask that you pass a different port, but Create React App will display a prompt asking if you’d like to run the app on the next available port.

-Another example of interactivity is `npm test` watcher interface.
-Instead of asking people to pass command line flags for switching between test runner modes or search patterns, we print a hint with keys that you can press during the test session to instruct watcher what to do.
-Jest supports both flags and interactive CLI but Create React App prefers long-running sessions to keep user immersed in the flow over short-running sessions with different flags.
+Another example of interactivity is the `npm test` watcher interface.
+Instead of asking people to pass command line flags for switching between test runner modes or search patterns, we print a hint with keys that you can press during the test session to instruct the watcher what to do.
+Jest supports both flags and interactive CLI but Create React App prefers long-running sessions to keep the user immersed in the flow over short-running sessions with different flags.

 ### Breaking the Rules

 No rules are perfect.
 Sometimes we may introduce flags or configuration if we believe the value is high enough to justify the mental cost.
-For example, we know that apps may be hosted paths different from the root, and we need to support this use case.
+For example, we know that apps may be hosted on paths other than the root, and we need to support this use case.
 However, we still try to fall back to heuristics when possible.
-In this example, we ask that you specify `homepage` in `package.json`, and infer the correct path based on it.
+In this example, we ask that you specify the `homepage` in `package.json`, and infer the correct path based on it.
 We also nudge the user to fill out the `homepage` after the build, so the user becomes aware that the feature exists.

 ## Submitting a Pull Request

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create React App.
-Generally always have a related issue with discussions for whatever you are including.
+Generally, always have a related issue with discussions for whatever you are including.

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.